MicrosoftDocs/dynamics365smb-docs/business-central/ui-find-entries.md

 ## Get started

 The find entries feature is readily available from almost any page by pressing the Ctrl+Alt+Q keys.
-From pages that specifically display posted documents or posted documents entries&mdashfor both lists and cards&mdashyou can also open the feature by choosing the **Find Entries** action.
+From pages that specifically display posted documents or posted documents entries&mdash;for both lists and cards&mdash;you can also open the feature by choosing the **Find Entries** action.

 The **Find Entries** page  includes all related documents and entries based on the document no. and posting date.
 The page is divided into three sections: